boyiguo1/Tutorial-Residential_Segregation_Score/README.md

 We hope this work would relieve social scientists from repetitive data pulling, and inspire to adapt the reproducible pipeline.

-> If you don’t have time to go through the whole documentation, please
+> Note: If you don’t have the time to go through the whole
-> finish reading the [Remarks](#remarks) Section
+> documentation, please finish reading the [Remarks](#remarks) Section
+> before modifying the code

 ## Get Started